 - Do you want to give an HOA unrestricted access to your home and property?

 Homeowners associations exist for a reason, and there are a lot of people that enjoy having them, so first you must find out if you would benefit from being a part of one.

 If you are debating whether to buy a property with HOA fees versus a property without HOA fees, consider that you could use the HOA fee money to instead:

 - Invest the money — and let it work for you

 - Start the business you’ve dreamed about

-The Bottom Line: HOA Fees
+The Bottom Line: What Are HOA Fees?

-Now that you know the answer to question “what are hoa fees”, If you find your dream home, but it comes with HOA fees, do the math to decide how much it’ll cost long term before signing on the dotted line.
+Now that you know the answer to the question “what are hoa fees”, If you find your dream home, but it comes with HOA fees, do the math to decide how much it’ll cost long term before signing on the dotted line.
 Doing so can save you money now and down the road — and help you on your path towards financial freedom.

 Cash Lambert is WealthFit's Managing Editor.
 He is the author of Waves of Healing: How Surfing Changes the Lives of Children with Autism.